 When evaluating municipal bond investment risks, we review the potential impact on municipalities if residents are no longer able to access needed property insurance to protect against financial losses due to weather-driven catastrophes, including wildfires caused by droughts and spread by high winds.
 In our view, a serious credit event is unlikely among California’s municipal bond issuers that are rated investment grade (IG), including our California state and local government IG bonds, largely given the size and diversity of the tax base within our investable universe.

 In our view, should insurers continue to leave the state and the costs associated with the FAIR Plan grow, there will be more pressure for the state to produce a more significant plan to address wildfire risk, perhaps modeled after Citizens Insurance or the Florida Hurricane Catastrophe Fund (FHCF or CAT Fund).
+Following the Los Angeles wildfires in January 2025, we are likely to see increases in FAIR Plan rates.
+In October 2025, the FAIR Plan filed a request with the California Department of Insurance to increase insurance rates by an average of 35.8 percent, effective April 2026, which is currently under review by regulatory authorities.
+While the ultimate rate hike will likely be less than this initial proposal, costs will continue to rise.

 While we recognize that a further constrained housing insurance market is a credit negative, the reasons for our favorable view of the rated California municipal market include:

 • Enhanced State and Federal Support is likely.
-Within the last year, there have been several efforts in this direction.
+Within the last two years, there have been several efforts in this direction.
 The Governor asked the Commissioner of Insurance to take swift regulatory action to strengthen and stabilize the market to expand choices and stabilize the market, improve the rate approval process, and maintain FAIR Plan solvency.
 The Commissioner of Insurance updated a catastrophe modeling regulation that would define catastrophe to include wildfire, terrorism, and flood lines for homeowners and commercial insurance lines, which is intended to allow for greater pricing flexibility for the insurers.
-In addition, proposed legislation would authorize the FAIR Plan to request the California Infrastructure and Economic Development Bank to issue bonds and allow the bank to issue those bonds.
+In addition, the Governor signed several bills in October 2025 aimed at reforming the FAIR Plan including securing additional capacity through bonds or a line of credit (Assembly Bill 226), changes to the FAIR Plan’s governing committee (Assembly Bill 234) and the establishment of an automatic payment system for premiums and a grace period for such payments (Assembly Bill 290).
+Further, Assembly Bill 1 focuses on building-hardening mitigation measures, and the State also now mandates the full-replacement coverage of manufactured and mobile homes.4 Proposition 13 created a baseline assessment on properties and restricts assessed value growth to no more than 2 percent of the value of the property per year.
+The Proposition encourages residents not to move, avoiding higher property tax bills, but if properties in wildfire areas change hands, given the assessed value cushion inherent in most valuations, the municipality will actually gain from the revaluation, even if property values in the area fall.
+In addition, Proposition 13 and the size of the tax base buffer against property values falling dramatically.

 • Despite reports of outmigration in California, the state gained population—albeit slightly—last year and an extreme housing shortage persists.
-At the right price, people will move into wildfire prone areas, even as others move out.
+At the right price, people will move into wildfire prone areas, even as others move out

 • Even in a worst-case scenario, bond repayment is expected to continue uninterrupted among rated issuers in the state.
-Moody Ratings noted it has not seen a rated default due to a natural disaster.3 The likelihood of a bond default is still remote, although any increase warrants close monitoring.
+Moody Ratings noted it has not seen a rated default due to a natural disaster.5 The likelihood of a bond default is still remote, although any increase warrants close monitoring.

 • Breckinridge tracks all issuers in California (and the nation) for wildfire risk through a third-party data provider.
 We seek to identify outliers among issuers with particularly heightened wildfire risk.
 For those issuers, we may assign a lower internal credit rating= in an effort to ensure that we are compensated for additional risk.
 We also seek to purchase issuers with a large and diversified tax base and avoid smaller issuers, as measured by square milage and a balance sheet size.